Best Ranger Beads for Pace Counting

 Convenient, Compact, and Versatile

-Hook and loop fasteners let you slap these beads anywhere on your kit making them a versatile choice.
+Hook and loop fasteners let you slap these beads anywhere on your kit, making them a versatile choice.

 *Price at time of publishing; check for price changes or sales.